-The large difference between book value and market value of the office buildings is the main concern for property owners.
-Real value and virtual value are unbalanced.
-Devaluing or even demolishing their (young) property is simply not an option since this would drastically harm their financial prospects, their market position and their credibility.
+Property owners are primarily concerned with the large difference between an office building’s book value and its market value, or, put another way, the imbalance between, real value and virtual value.
+However, they cannot devalue or demolish their (young) property, since this would drastically harm their financial prospects, their market position and their credibility.
 With the scattered ownership in Amstel III and no one willing to take this loss, each party is waiting for the other to act, creating a deadlock situation.
-The only way out of this situation is by collaboration and sharing loss.
+Their only way out of this situation is to collaborate and share in the loss.

-The first step needed for improving Amstel III therefore is creating property trusts in which owners become shareholders and all loss and profits are equally shared (based on their property value).
-This allows a reorganization of current tenants to concentrate occupancy to the most recent and up to date buildings in the district.
+The first step required to improve Amstel III is to create property trusts in which owners become shareholders and all loss and profits are equally shared (based on their property value).
+This allows a reorganization of current tenants to concentrate occupancy within the most recent and up to date buildings in the district.
 The "bad apples" in the area can be emptied, and opened up to new initiatives.
-Each stakeholder in the trust takes a small loss at first but will eventually fully profit from the improved, more settled climate for tenants; both residential and commercial.
+Each stakeholder in the trust takes a small loss at first but will eventually fully profit from the improved, more settled climate for tenants, both residential and commercial.

 Plinths and blocks

-The plinths will be opened up to attract public functions.
-Normal office routine is enlivened with a mixed program of lunchrooms, supermarkets and coffee bars.
-Residential buildings will be added in the following steps, contributing to a greater sense of human scale in the area and creating a microcosm that is suitable for living.
+The design opens up the plinths to attract public functions.
+Meanwhile, it introduces a mixed program of lunchrooms, supermarkets and coffee bars in order to liven up normal office routine.
+After that, it also adds residential buildings, giving the area a human scale and creating a microcosm that is suitable for living.

 Decks and Hackerspace

 Most blocks contain an elevated public or collective space that hosts recreational activities.
 A place to relax or interact, while simultaneously providing access to the surrounding housing units.
-The empty office buildings will be transformed into hacker spaces to serve creative minds.
+The design will transform the empty office buildings into hacker spaces for creative minds